9 Tips to Make Christmas Morning a Breeze

 Once the gifts are all handed out and everyone has their stack (no opening until we say go), the youngest person starts by opening one gift.
 Then the next oldest opens (just one gift!) and around it goes.
 Of course, everyone has to ‘fess up to their age (a-hem), but it’s great fun.

-The youngest among you will, for sure, keep everyone on their toes for the order of gift opening.
+The youngest among you will surely keep everyone on their toes for the order of gift opening.
 And that is so adorable.

 If our system doesn’t work for you, come up with something that does—a way to maintain a sense of lovely, peaceful order so everyone sees their gifts opened and the gift opening event goes on longer than five minutes of ripping and noisy chaos!